Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Introduction

-The emerging interest in quantum technologies due to their theoretical ability to solve some complex problems faster than classical algorithms \cite{Shor} has led to research and development of quantum algorithms that can solve them efficiently.
-This includes combinatorial optimization problems, with algorithms such as Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA}, Variational Quantum Eigensolver (VQE) \cite{VQE} or Fixed-point Grover Adaptive Search \cite{GroverAdaptive}, and also the particular case of the TSP \cite{QTSP,GAS_TSP,Quantum_Speedups}.
-However, due to the current state of quantum hardware, in the Noisy Intermediate-Scale Quantum (NISQ) era, for many interesting instances we cannot implement these algorithms outside of simulators.
+The emerging interest in quantum technologies due to their theoretical potential to solve some complex problems faster than classical algorithms \cite{Shor} has led to research and development of quantum algorithms for combinatorial optimization.
+This includes methods such as the Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA}, Variational Quantum Eigensolver (VQE) \cite{VQE} or Fixed-Point Grover Adaptive Search \cite{GroverAdaptive}, and also the particular case of TSP \cite{QTSP,GAS_TSP,Quantum_Speedups}.
+However, due to the current state of quantum hardware, in the Noisy Intermediate-Scale Quantum (NISQ) era, these algorithms cannot be implemented outside of simulators for many interesting instances.

 This limitation has led to a growing interest in classical techniques that mimic the properties of quantum systems to perform calculations efficiently.
-Among them are Tensor Networks (TN) \cite{TensorNetwork}, which are based on the properties of tensor operations to simulate quantum systems with restricted entanglement and allow to perform information compression techniques of quantum states \cite{MPS1,MPS2}.
-Interestingly, they can also apply operations not allowed in quantum systems, such as non-unitary operators, projection or non-normalized states.
-Although some of these operations, such as imaginary time evolution, can be performed with known techniques \cite{Evolution}, linking several of these operations is challenging, especially with projection.

-Tensor networks techniques have been used on several occasions for combinatorial optimization problems \cite{TTOpt,GEO,Combin}, but never specifically tailored for the traveling salesman problem.
-Although these algorithms are designed for a large number of cases, if they are not specifically adjusted to the particular problem, they may require excessive bond dimensions or tensor network contraction times.
+Among them are Tensor Networks (TN) \cite{TensorNetwork,orus_tn_intro}, which are based on the properties of tensor operations to simulate quantum systems with restricted entanglement and support information compression techniques for quantum states \cite{MPS1,MPS2}.
+They can also apply operations not allowed in quantum systems, such as non-unitary operators, projections, or non-normalized states.
+Although some of these operations, such as imaginary time evolution, can be performed with known techniques \cite{Evolution}, linking several of these operations is challenging, especially with projection, while maintaining low storage requirements.
+TN techniques have been used on several occasions for combinatorial optimization problems \cite{TTOpt,GEO,Combin}, while formal exact-arithmetic tensor-network formulations tailored to TSP using the explicit counting-filter and iterative marginal-contraction scheme developed here remain, to the best of our knowledge, underexplored.
+Recent tensor-network generator approaches have also been explored for TSP using MPS/Born-machine models and autoregressive sampling~\cite{tn_geo_tsp}; this line is complementary to the full counting-filter contraction framework considered here.
+Although these methods are designed for a large number of cases, if they are not specifically adjusted to the particular problem, they require excessive bond dimensions or TN contraction times.